 You’ll mostly end up using the pads for clip launching.
 If you want to focus on drumming, look at other controllers.

-Knobs, Sliders, Buttons: There are four knobs and four buttons.
-You don't get any sliders, LCD screens, or even DAW control.
+Knobs and Faders: There are four knobs and four buttons.
+You don’t get any sliders, LCD screens, or even DAW control.
 Nor do you get separate banks to expand functionality beyond the four knobs.

 Like the pads, you’ll end up using the knobs for utilitarian purposes – increasing/decrease volume, change panning, etc. Forget about using them for music production such controlling oscillators or envelopes.

 All in all, it’s a functional addition, not something that’s useful in production.

 Other Controls: Besides the above, you get an octave up/down button and two separate pitch/mod wheels.

 There is no LCD screen, no DAW controls, and no extensive soundbanks.
 You get the 8 pads and 4+4 knobs and buttons, and that’s it.